Mayor's Reading Challenge

-Reading is my Secret Power is the theme for this year’s Children’s Book Week and Frankston City Libraries invites preschool age children (0-5 years) and their families to get involved with the Mayor’s Reading Challenge.
+Frankston City Libraries invites children aged 0-5 years and their families to get involved with this year’s Mayor’s Reading Challenge.

-In its ninth year, the Mayors Reading Challenge supports early literacy development by challenging parents and carers to engage in regular reading experiences with their child or children in a fun and rewarding way.
+In its eleventh year, the Mayor’s Reading Challenge supports early literacy development, by encouraging parents and carers to engage in regular reading experiences with their children in a fun and rewarding way.